Robert Scoble: Appearances

 In November, 2013, Scoble was co-keynote speaker with Shel Israel at the 2013 Telstra Australian Digital Summit.
 Scoble and Israel talked to their book titled "Age of Context: Mobile, Sensors, Data and the Future of Privacy".

 On April 1, 2008, The Register ran an April fool's spoof claiming Robert Scoble was actually an IBM bot.

 On November 14, 2007, he was a contestant on a game show at NewTeeVee Live featuring other internet celebrities such as Veronica Belmont, Casey McKinnon, Cali Lewis, Kevin Rose, Justin Kan, and others.

 On November 6, 2006, Scoble appeared as a panelist on a Chinese Software Professionals Association event called "The New Age of Influence: The Impact of Social Computing on Media and Marketing".

 Milliscoble

 In September 2008, Follow cost, a website that calculated how annoying it would be to follow anyone on Twitter, invented the milliscoble unit of measurement defined as: "1/1000 of the average daily Twitter status updates by Robert Scoble as of 10:09 CST September 25, 2008."
 At that time, Scoble was averaging 21.21 tweets per day, so a milliscoble is 0.02121 tweets per day.
 A person with a milliscoble rating of 1000 will be as annoying to follow as Scoble.

 Personal life

 He is married to Maryam Ghaemmaghami Scoble.
 Although he considers himself an agnostic, he converted to Islam at the time of the marriage.
-He has three sons, one with autism.
+He has three sons, one who is autistic.